google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> The keys are URL Safe Base64 encoded strings.
+Note: The keys are URL Safe Base64 encoded strings.